 - The probationers is not entitled to a jury, a judge will adjudicate the matter.

 - The probationer may be held longer in custody before any hearing takes place, as the right to a bond is different for probationers.

 - The burden of proof on the State, is now preponderance of the evidence, rather than beyond and to the exclusion of all reasonable doubts; a much lower standard.
 It makes the violation easier to prove against you.

 - The probationer does not have the right to assert his 5th amendment to remain silent.

 In the case of felony probation, the client faces the possible revocation of the original probation and a sentence to a number of years in the State Prison.

 What can a good criminal defense lawyer do for you?

-The answer to this question is very "facts specific"” However, a good defense lawyer can sometimes shorten the time it will take to handle your case, and thereby reduce your pre-hearing incarceration.
-There are certain ways to handle your violation which may seriously benefit you, better the outcome of your case, avoid prison time, result in the dismissal of your violation and sometimes even maintain your withhold of adjudication, which will allow you to later seal your record.
+The answer to this question is very “facts specific;” however, a good defense lawyer can sometimes shorten the time it will take to handle your case, and thereby reduce your pre-hearing incarceration.
+There are certain ways to handle your violation which may seriously benefit you and better the outcome of your case, avoid prison time, result in the dismissal of your violation and sometimes even maintain your withhold of adjudication, which will allow you to later seal your record.